qzyu999/meta_modeling/README.md

 # meta_modeling
 A repo for building out a framework to perform meta modeling.
+The idea is to generate a framework that can perform various types of meta-modeling, namely stacking.
+We may want to start out small and grow larger into a more polished codebase in the future.
+It may make sense to also do it within the scope of a typical Kaggle competition, where we can utilize freely the multiple online notebooks to run our code.